antaresproject/docs/docs/services/assets.md

 ## Public directory

-Scripts' files are gathered globally in the *public* directory, where all the files participating in the user's interface building are also placed.
+Script files are gathered globally in the *public* directory along with all files involved in the creation of a user interface.
-Here are the profiles of the most important directorys:
+The most important directories are explained below:

-* *_dist* - the directory contains a series of scripts which are the result of grunt/gulp tools type which aims at user's interface modules files optimization (e.g. js minification).
+* *_dist* - contains a series of scripts resulting from the operation of grunt/gulp tools that aim at optimizing the files of a user interface (e.g. js minification).
 Click [here](http://gruntjs.com/) for more information.
-* *assets* - the directory contains a series of libraries belonging to user's interface.
-It is the effect of bower tool operation, more information can be found [here](https://bower.io/)
+* *assets* - contains a set of libraries that belong to a user interface.
+They are the effect produced by the operation of a bower tool, more information can be found [here](https://bower.io/)
-* *avatars* - stores the avatars' files for the widgets' needs
+* *avatars* - stores the files of avatars for widgets
-* *js* - javascript scripts type
+* *js* - scripts of javascript type
-* *packages* - the directory consists of subdirectorys - packages creating user's interface.
-It consist of the 'packages' subcatolgue where assets' files created by particular modules are placed.
-Assets' files (js, css) are the symbolic links to the files in the modules
+* *packages* - consists of subdirectories, i.e. the packages that create a user interface.
+It includes the 'packages' subdirectory that gathers files of assets created by particular components.
+Assets' files (js, css) are symbolic links to the files in the components
-* *templates* - it consists of views' drops for the needs of widget templates
+* *templates* - includes view files used by the templates of user interface components

-## Modules
+## Components

-Each module using its own assets should contain the *public* directory consisting of the properly placed files of the js or css type.
-A separation of these directorys facilitates the obtaining of the clear structure responsible for the proper module's operation.
-In order to publish the assets  belonging to the module, use the `publish` helper created for this purpose.
+Each component that uses its own assets should include the *public* directory consisting of the properly located files of the js or css type.
+Directiories are separated to ensure a transparent structure responsible for the proper operation of a component.
+In order to publish the assets that belong to the component, use the `publish` helper created for this purpose.
 An example:

 ```php
 publish('foo', ['js/foo.js']);
 ```

-The first argument is the module's name, the second is the table containing paths to the assets, beginning from the '**public**' directory.
-Publication will make the asset belong to all the assets creating user's interface and it will be placed before locking the <**body**> section of the html document.
+The first argument is the name of a component, the second one is the table that contains paths to the assets, starting from the '**public**' directory.
+After publishing, the asset will be included in all the assets that create a user interface.
+It will be placed before the end of the <**body**> section of the html document.

-There is also a possibility of publishing the assets with the use of configuration file.
-Module's configuration:
+There is also a possibility to publish the assets using a configuration file.
+The component's configuration:

 ```php
 <?php